khiemauto/ocp4-metal-install/README.md

    ~/openshift-install --dir ~/ocp-install wait-for bootstrap-complete --log-level=debug
    ```

-1. Once bootstrapping is complete the ocp-boostrap node [can be removed](#remove-the-bootstrap-node)
+1. Once bootstrapping is complete the ocp-bootstrap node [can be removed](#remove-the-bootstrap-node)

 ## Remove the Bootstrap Node